Bavarian Sauerkraut Strudel Recipe (Easy & Authentic)

 Left-over Spaetzle

-What do to with left-over Spaetzle?
-As you know, you can keep them in the fridge for a few days and then you can re-heat them in a pan with hot butter and season with salt, pepper and nutmeg.
+What to do with leftover Spaetzle?
+As you know, you can keep them in the fridge for a few days, and then you can re-heat them in a pan with hot butter and season with salt, pepper and nutmeg.

 spaetzle in a pot